Last Updated on March 12, 2021 by Julia Wilson

 If possible, ask your local vets if it is possible to visit the practice to meet the staff, check out their facilities and find out what services they offer.

-Once you have shortlisted your choice, pay the surgery a visit to meet the staff.
+Once you have shortlisted your choice, visit the surgery to meet the staff.
 Look at the practice.
 Does it look clean and sterile?
 How are the staff?
 Do they seem friendly and open to communication?
 Are they approachable?

 Is the location convenient for you?
 What is the parking like?
 This is certainly a factor but it wouldn’t be a deciding factor.
 I would prefer to drive 20 – 30kms out of the way to visit a vet I felt comfortable with.
 But it is something to consider when choosing a veterinarian.